Realtors & Property Owners

 Realtors/Property Owners/Property Managers are to provide and adhere to the following when listing properties on the Northeastern Off Campus Housing Database:

-- Read, understand and follow OCHSS Database Program Policy Statement and Expectations of Good Practice
+- Read, understand and follow OCES Database Program Policy Statement and Expectations of Good Practice

 - Read, understand and follow the Boston Town & Gown Association (BTGA) Service Expectations and Standards of Good Practice.

-- Provide copies of all application, co-signer, fee schedule, lease and other tenancy sample forms to Off Campus Housing and Support Services.
+- Provide copies of all application, co-signer, fee schedule, lease, and other tenancy sample forms to Off Campus Engagement and Support.

 - Provide honest and timely responses to questions.